tripleee/SmokeDetector-wiki/Guidance-for-Blacklisting-Websites.md

 ## How to blacklist a website:

-Everyone with SmokeDetector privileges (see [here](https://github.com/Charcoal-SE/SmokeDetector/wiki/Privileges) on how to get those) can blacklist a website, though the action will require admin-approval for most people.Additions to the blacklist (via both methods) must be valid Regex.
-In reality that means for largely exact matches (like the website blacklist) that you ensure that special characters (like .) are escaped.
+Everyone with SmokeDetector privileges (if you don't have those and would like them, read up on [how to get them](https://github.com/Charcoal-SE/SmokeDetector/wiki/Privileges)) can blacklist a website, though the action will require admin-approval for most people.
+Additions to the blacklist (via both methods) must be valid regular expressions (regex).
+In reality that means for largely exact matches (like the website blacklist) that you ensure that special characters (like `.`) are escaped.
 (Example: _thisisspam\\.com_)

 There are 2 methods to add a website to the blacklist:

-- Propose a change to the [blacklisted_websites.txt](https://github.com/Charcoal-SE/SmokeDetector/blob/master/blacklisted_websites.txt) file on github and create a PULL request specifying why you want to blacklist the website.
+- Propose a change to the [blacklisted_websites.txt](https://github.com/Charcoal-SE/SmokeDetector/blob/master/blacklisted_websites.txt) file on GitHub and create a pull request specifying why you want to blacklist the website.

-- Use the "!!/blacklist <Regex String>" command in any of the Smoke Detector chatrooms.
+- Use the "!!/blacklist <regex string>" command in any of the Smoke Detector chatrooms.
 This will create a pull request containing your change for you.